Aspartame | Safe | Bad | Insulin Response | Side Effects | Studies

 Cardiovascular diseases are currently the top cause of death throughout the Western world.

 With this in mind, the Women’s Health Initiative observed 59,614 women over 8.7 years.
-The results showed that those who drank two or more diet sodas per day developed a 30 percent higher risk of cardiovascular events (ACC 201421).
+The results showed that those who drank two or more diet sodas daily developed a 30 percent higher risk of cardiovascular events (ACC 201421).

 Accordingly, a University of Miami study also showed a 43 percent increase in strokes and heart attacks from regularly drinking diet drinks (Gardener et al. 201222).